October 27, 2015:

 In the Bible, we see that in obedience to God, St. Joseph took the child Jesus and the Blessed Virgin to Egypt in order to save them from murderous Herod.
 Now, Egypt was a country similar in many ways to our modern post-Christian societies, very much in the control of the Lord of the World.
 And yet St. Joseph kept them safe.
 And now he stands ready to help faithful priests guard their flocks.
 He helps Catholic fathers protect their families.

-Certainly, the Fatima vision of St. Joseph and the Child Jesus blessing us, in conjunction with Sister Lucia’s remarks to Cardinal Caffara, should give us consolation today.
+Certainly, the Fatima vision of St. Joseph and the Child Jesus blessing us should give us consolation today.
 There is another bit of information on this subject.
 Solange Hertz, in her book, The Sixth Trumpet, tells us that Sister Lucia, when asked about the Third Secret confirmed that it is about Apocalypse Chapter 12.
-Mrs. Hertz posits that Apocalypse 12:14 may apply to us in these times.
+Mrs. Hertz posits that Apocalypse 12:14 may apply to us in these times:

 “And there were given to the woman two wings of a great eagle, that she might fly into the desert unto her place, where she is nourished for a time and times, and half a time, from the face of the serpent.”